aritronath/iMIRAGE/README.md

 # Introduction

 **iMIRAGE** stands for *imputed microRNA (miRNA) activity from gene expression*.
 As the name suggests, the package imputes expression of miRNAs by constructing prediction models that only depend on the expression levels of protein-coding genes.
 In essence, iMIRAGE package can impute the miRNA profiles of samples where protein-coding expression data is available (for example,from or microarray or RNA-seq), but do not contain reliable miRNA expression.
-By utilizing a *training* data set containing both protein-coding and miRNA expression profiles, iMIRAGE trains predicts miRNA expression in the *test* data set of interest.
+By utilizing a *training* data set containing both protein-coding and miRNA expression profiles, iMIRAGE trains predicts miRNA expression in the *independent* *(test)* data set of interest.

 The iMIRAGE package also provides tools to create an integrated workflow, to harmonize, clean-up, normalize and standardize the expression data sets.
 In addition, the package provides an option of using miRNA-target gene pair information to construct the prediction models